JayjeetAtGithub/skyhookdm-benchmark-ssl/report/report.md

 For someone getting started in experimenting with Ceph, it can be a bit overwhelming as there are a lot of steps that one needs to execute and get right before they run the actual experiments and get results.
 At a high-level, the steps that are generally included in a Ceph experimentation workflow are listed below:

-* Booting up VMs or Bare metal nodes on Cloud providers like AWS, GCP and CloudLab.
+* Booting up VMs or Bare metal nodes on Cloud providers like AWS, GCP, and CloudLab.
 * Deploying Kubernetes and baselining the cluster.
 * Compiling and deploying Ceph.
 * Baselining the Ceph deployment.